Clifford: Too many.

 - Done humorously in a Penny Arcade: A man wakes up in a field, trying to figure out how he got there ("I was running from...something...") at which point a big monster whacks him over the head.
 The last panel is identical to the first.

 - On American Dad!, every year Francine brings up the idea of having her parents move closer to them.
 Every year Stan takes her to a hypnotherapist to wipe the idea from her mind.
+But then, because he treats the therapist badly, the therapist orders Francine to remember everything.

 - Kronk on The Emperor's New School does this in order to keep Mudka's Meat Mugs recipe a secret, even from himself despite being the chef, by dropping a grand piano on himself.
 Hilarious in that the only ingredients in the recipe is salt and pepper.